Rashtriya Swayamsevak Sangh: Involvement in politics

-The Jana Sangh started making alliances by entering the anti-Congress coalitions since 1960s.
+The Jana Sangh started making alliances by entering the anti-Congress coalitions since the 1960s.
 It became part of the 1971 Grand Alliance and finally merged itself with the Janata Party in 1977.
 The success of Janata Party in 1977 elections made the RSS members central ministers for the first time (Vajpayee, Advani and Brij Lal Verma), and provided the RSS with an opportunity to avail the state and its instruments to further its ends, through the resources of various state governments as well as the central government.
 However, this merge, which was seen as a dilution of its original doctrine, was viewed by the ex-Jana Sanghis as submersion of their initial identity.
 Meanwhile, the other components of the Janata Party denounced the allegiance the ex-Jana Sanghis continued to pay to the RSS.
 This led to a 'dual membership' controversy, regarding the links the former Jana Sangh members were retaining with the RSS, and it led to the split of Janata Party in 1979.

 The former Jana Sangh elements formed a new party, Bharatiya Janata Party (BJP), in 1980.
 However, BJP originated more as a successor to the Janata Party and did not return to the beginning stages of the Hindu nationalist identity and Jana Sangh doctrines.
 The RSS resented this dilution of ideology – the new slogans promoted by the then BJP president Vajpayee like 'Gandhian socialism' and 'positive secularism'.
-By early 1980s, RSS is said to have established its political strategy of "never keeping all its eggs in one basket".
+By the early 1980s, the RSS is said to have established its political strategy of "never keeping all its eggs in one basket".
 It even decided to support Congress in some states, for instance, to create the Hindu Munnani in Tamil Nadu in the backdrop of the 1981 Meenakshipuram mass conversion to Islam, and to support one of its offshoots, Vishva Hindu Parishad (VHP), to launch an enthno-religious movement on the Ayodhya dispute.
 BJP did not have much electoral success in its initial years and was able to win only two seats in the 1984 elections.
 After L. K. Advani replaced Vajpayee as party president in 1986, the BJP also began to rally around the Ayodhya campaign.
 In 1990, the party organised the Ram Rath Yatra to advance this campaign in large-scale.
 Advani also attacked the then ruling Congress party with the slogans such as 'pseudo-secularism', accusing Congress of misusing secularism for the political appeasement of minorities, and established an explicit and unambiguous path of Hindu revival.